Lenovo Legion Go 2 Price Reportedly Increased to $1,499 and $1,999

 The Legion Go 2 is positioned as a premium handheld device, featuring an 8.8-inch OLED display with a 144Hz refresh rate and 1200p resolution.
 It is powered by AMD’s Ryzen Z2 Extreme processor based on Zen 5 architecture, paired with up to 32GB of LPDDR5X RAM and a 74Wh battery.
 The system also retains detachable controllers and a built-in kickstand, alongside a dedicated FPS mode.

 Lenovo offers both Windows 11 and a SteamOS variant, the latter designed to provide a more console-like experience for users focused on Steam.
-Prior to this reported increase, the SteamOS model was expected to start at around $1,199, placing the device well above competitors like the Steam Deck OLED and ASUS ROG Ally lineup.
+Prior to this reported increase, the SteamOS model was sold for around $1,199, placing the device well above competitors like the Steam Deck OLED and the ASUS ROG Ally lineup.

 With the updated figures of $1,499 and $1,999 now circulating, the Legion Go 2 further cements its position at the higher end of the handheld gaming market, though Lenovo has yet to publicly address the pricing change.